Skip to main content

 • SMO 6: Investigation and Discipline

-In Norway, the Financial Supervisory Authority of Norway (FSA) has the authority to establish an investigative and disciplinary (I&D) system for statutory auditors.
-Accordingly, the FSA has implemented an I&D system that is aligned with the best practices of SMO 6.
+In Norway, the Financial Supervisory Authority of Norway (FSA) has the legal authority to establish and operate the jurisdiction’s investigation and discipline (I&D) system for statutory auditors and audit firms.
+The I&D system is established under the Financial Supervision Act and the Auditors Act of 2020 and is aligned with the key elements of Statement of Membership Obligation 6 (SMO 6).

 Current Status: Sustain